 SQL to JSON data modeling is something I touched on in the first part of my “Moving from SQL Server to Couchbase” series.
-Since that blog post, some new tooling has come to my attention from Hackolade, who have recently added first-class Couchbase support to their tool.
+Since that blog post, some new tooling has come to my attention from Hackolade, which has recently added first-class Couchbase support to their tool.

 In this post, I’m going to review the very simple modeling exercise I did by hand, and show how IntegrIT’s Hackolade can help.